dnlbowers/Vape-Store/AGILE.md

 This sprint was aimed at getting the coding side of the project up and running.
 I have decided to stick with one week sprints as I did with my previous project.
 The planning aspect of this sprint has probably seen me over estimate the story points however due to the fact that I took a break to focus on my new professional role I wanted to ensure I had enough time to get back into the swing of things.

 * This sprint began on 28/09/2022 at 22:00 and was due to finish at 5/10/2022 by 23:30.
+* Finished a day late because I took a bit long to arrange the styling as part of PV5-46.
+There were perhaps some additionally parts to the styling I could have added, however a sprint is supposed to be a set time period which I had breached already and the extra bits were not essential to meet the acceptance criteria or meet the tasks related to the ticket.
+* I carried over PV5-10 to the next sprint as I was not able to complete it in time.